jiali1025/Chiral-molecule-detection/DEMO.md

 # A step-by-step demo:

 After the software and packages above successfully installed, a simple 1-hour demo to train a Faster R-CNN model for F-HPB system molecule recognition is provided in “FasterR-CNN_demo.zip.”
-The structure of the demo folder should be:

-FasterR-CNN_demo
-Database

-    Convert.py
-    ImgAugmentation.py
-  testset1

-        Reference.png
-        Test.png
-  trainset1

-      Annotations
-      Images
-              0.jpg
-LabelIMG

-    labelImg.exe
-Results

-    Inference.py
-    Train.py
-output
 Another folder named “FasterR-CNN_demo_complete,” which contains all files created in this demo, is also provided in the zip file for reference.

 ## 1. Select an image for dataset generation.